cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Which degree do you have?
 - Which fictional character is the most similar in your opinion?
 - Who is the first person to call you when you are in trouble?
+- Who is your father?
+- Who is your mother?
 - Who is your role model?
 - Would you be with someone who does not have the same beliefs as you?
 - Would you change for love?
 - Would you ever just give up everything and start in a new country?
 - Would you put your family or friends first if you had to choose one?
+- Video call me
 - Your likes and dislikes
 - how old are you
 - tell me your age